 Maryland ranks in the 10 top states in the country for the number of boating accidents each year.
 Over the last five years, Maryland has had an average of 139 boating accidents annually.
 These accidents resulted in about 14 deaths per year, and many more injuries.

-Most boat accident deaths could be prevented if those involved had followed basic safety rules like wearing lifejackets and only operating a boat when sober.
+Most boat accident deaths could have been prevented if those involved had followed basic safety rules like wearing lifejackets and only operating a boat when sober.
 Just like driving a car, operating a boat is a responsibility that must be taken seriously.

 Most boat accident injuries are the result of collisions.
 Collisions on the water can occur with another boat, a fixed object, or accidental grounding.
 Boating collisions cause injuries and drowning from impact, falling overboard, and water flooding the boat.
 Other boating-related injuries include things like carbon monoxide poisoning from an engine or generator, water sports, fires, electric shock, and injuries associated with a boat’s machinery and operation, such as being struck by a propeller.

-According to data from the US Coast Guard, 4,168 boating accidents resulting in 613 deaths and 2,559 injuries in 2019.
+According to data from the US Coast Guard, 4,168 boating accidents resulted in 613 deaths and 2,559 injuries in 2019.
 (2020 data is not yet available.)
 These recreational boating accidents accounted for $46 million of property damage.
 Almost all of the boat accident fatalities were the result of drowning by individuals who were not wearing lifejackets.
 Open motorboats, canoes, and kayaks were the most dangerous types of vessels.
-Additionally, operator inattention, improper look out, operator inexperience, machinery failure, and excessive speed were top contributors to accidents.
+Additionally, boat operator inattention, improper lookout, operator inexperience, machinery failure, and excessive speed were top contributors to accidents.

-The Maryland Department of Natural Resources requires that all children younger than thirteen wear a personal flotation device-a lifejacket-while aboard a vessel less than twenty-one feet in length.
-Additionally, anybody being pulled behind a boat, such as a water-skier, must wear a life jacket.
-All recreational boats must be equipped with a lifejacket for every person on board in the correct size.
+Recreational boaters in Maryland must follow laws to ensure safety on the water.
+The Maryland Department of Natural Resources requires all children younger than 13 to wear a personal flotation device—lifejacket—while aboard a vessel less than 21 feet in length.
+Additionally, anybody being pulled behind a boat, such as a water skier, must wear a lifejacket.
+All recreational boats must be equipped with a lifejacket of the correct size for every person on board.
 Boats longer than sixteen feet must also carry a throwable flotation device, either a ring buoy or a cushion.

 Boats with inboard engines, closed living spaces, fuel tanks, and closed compartments that store flammable materials must carry fire extinguishers.
 These must be inspected monthly to make sure they still work.
 Boats powered by gasoline must have effective ventilation systems and flame arrestors.